Regression adjustment in completely randomized experiments with a diverging number of covariates: Introduction

-The classical analysis of covariance chooses $\beta_{1} = \beta_{0} = \hat{\beta}$, the coefficient of the covariates in the OLS fit of the $Y_{i}^{\mathrm{obs}}$'s on $T_i$'s and $x_i$'s with an intercept.
-This strategy implicitly assumes away treatment effect heterogeneity, and can lead to inferior properties when $\beta_1 \neq \beta_0$ \citep{freedman08a}. \cite{lin13} chooses $\beta_{1} = \hat{\beta}_1$ and $\beta_0 = \hat{\beta}_0$, the coefficients of the covariates in the OLS fit of $Y_{i}^{\mathrm{obs}}$'s on $x_i$'s with an intercept, in the treatment and control groups, respectively.
+The classical analysis of covariance chooses $\gamma_{1} = \gamma_{0} = \hat{\beta}$, the coefficient of the covariates in the \OLS ~fit of the $Y_{i}^{\mathrm{obs}}$'s on $T_i$'s and $x_i$'s with an intercept.
+This strategy implicitly assumes away treatment effect heterogeneity, and can lead to inferior properties when $\beta_1 \neq \beta_0$ \citep{freedman08a}. \cite{lin13} chooses $\gamma_{1} = \hat{\beta}_1$ and $\gamma_0 = \hat{\beta}_0$, the coefficients of the covariates in the \OLS ~fit of $Y_{i}^{\mathrm{obs}}$'s on $x_i$'s with an intercept, in the treatment and control groups, respectively.
 Numerically, this is identical to the estimator obtained from the regression with interactions discussed before.
+Throughout the rest of the paper, we refer to it as the regression-adjusted estimator.